• Level of education

 Description

-Photonics is a specialty in which light is the central focus, whether in its wave or corpuscular form.
-Photonic solutions are essential in an immense number of fields, such as ultra-high-speed telecommunications, medicine, aeronautics, lighting, the environment (observation, processing), defense (night vision, guidance), metrology, etc. As part of the EEA bachelor's degree and this module, which is both practical (TP) and theoretical (CM/TD), we'll cover the basics of electromagnetism, such as the propagation equation of an electromagnetic wave, the properties of these waves, and their behavior at interfaces.
-This will be followed by the study of key phenomena in wave photonics in particular, such as diffraction and interference, enabling us to understand how light can be used for spectroscopic analysis, to measure deformations, to encode information for ultra-high-speed communications, to store information, and so on.
+Photonics is a specialty that focuses on light, in both its wave and particle forms.
+Photonic solutions are essential in countless fields, such as high-speed telecommunications, medicine, aeronautics, lighting, the environment (observation, treatment), defense (night vision, guidance), metrology, etc. As part of the EEA bachelor's degree and this module, which is both practical (laboratory work) and theoretical (lectures/tutorials), the basics of electromagnetism will be covered, such as the equation for the propagation of an electromagnetic wave, the properties of these waves, and their behavior at interfaces.
+This will lead to the study of key phenomena in wave photonics in particular, such as diffraction and interference, which will provide an understanding of how to use light for spectroscopy analysis, to measure deformations, to encode information for very high-speed communications, to store information, etc.

 Read more